antlbowens/VPN-in-Azure/README.md

 ## Phase 6

 Open a new browser tab and go to [WhatIsMyIPAddress](https://whatismyipaddress.com/) to verify your new IP address while connected to the VPN on your virtual machine.
 You might see an IP from a different country—for example, mine showed a U.S. location (Miami) even though I'm in South Carolina.
-If you’re routed through another country, try visiting websites like Google or Disney—you might notice the language or content changes based on your virtual location, which is pretty interesting!ng.
+If you’re routed through another country, try visiting websites like Google or Disney—you might notice the language or content changes based on your virtual location, which is pretty interesting.
 ![Screenshot 2025-05-18 200530](https://github.com/user-attachments/assets/d7e08c16-772c-4dd4-ba02-381821636e32)